TobikoData/sqlmesh/docs/concepts/tests.md

         num_orders: 1
 ```

-One may observe that since `ds` is not referenced in `full_model`, it can be omitted.
-Additionally, let's assume that we are only interested in testing the `num_orders` output column, i.e. we only care about the `id` input column of `sqlmesh_example.incremental_model`.
+Note that `ds` is redundant in the above test, since it is not referenced in `full_model`, so it may be omitted.

+Let's also assume that we are only interested in testing the `num_orders` output column, i.e. we only care about the `id` input column of `sqlmesh_example.incremental_model`.
 Then, we could rewrite the above test more compactly as follows:

 ```yaml linenums="1"
 test_full_model: